prometheus-community/elasticsearch_exporter/README.md

 ### Original author

-This package was originally created and mainted by [Eric Richardson](https://github.com/ewr), who transferred this repository to us in Jan 2017.
+This package was originally created and mainted by [Eric Richardson](https://github.com/ewr), who transferred this repository to us in January 2017.